HannaVasylieva/phone-catalog/README.md

 - Search functionality to find products based on user queries.
 - Sorting and pagination options for product listing.
 - User Interaction: The project focuses on user interaction and engagement, with elements such as hover effects on buttons and images to provide an interactive and engaging experience.
 - Slider Functionality: Users can navigate through different feature slides.
 Slider adapts to different screen sizes.
 - Hash Change Event: Changing the appearance of the page based on the URL.

-## Technologies Used
+## Technologies:
 - Responsive Web Design
 - React: The JavaScript library for building user interfaces.
 - React Router: Used for client-side routing to create a multi-page web application.